BIDeveloperExtensions/bideveloperextensions.github.io/_features/InstallingfromtheVisualStudioGallery.md

 component: common
 ---

 *{{site.title}}* for SQL 2016 is installed in Visual Studio 2015 and this version of the add-in is published in the Visual Studio Gallery.
 To install it, go to Tools...
-Extensions and Updates... go to the Online tab and then search for *{{site.title}}*:
+Extensions and Updates... go to the Online tab and then search for *BIDS Helper* (be patient as we are in the progress of renaming to *{{site.title}}*):

 ![](Installing from the Visual Studio Gallery_BIDSHelperVSGallery.png)